What I Had to Release to Build the Business I Actually Wanted

 Letting Go of Perfectionism — and My Complicated Relationship With Money

-Letting go of being a perfectionist is really something that has made me a better entrepreneur and person.
+This has ultimately helped me let go go of being a perfectionist is really something that has made me a better entrepreneur and person.
 I've been so scared of making mistakes, so scared of failure — whatever that definition of failure even is.
 Something can never be perfect at the first try.
 The more you do something, that's how you become better.

 A lot of us female business owners are very hard on ourselves.
-Just trying to let that go, doing the work, and seeing where it lands — sometimes that's the most beneficial thing.
-Your fear of not hitting whatever targets you've set for yourself could actually hinder you from starting something amazing.
-Maybe the first launch hits 50% instead of the 80% you expected.
-But it doesn't mean you failed.
-It means there's something to improve.
-You do another round, maybe you get 70%.
-Then 90%.
-You won't know until you put yourself out there.
+I'm trying to let that go—just doing the work and seeing where it lands.
+Sometimes that's the most beneficial thing you can do.
+Your fear of not hitting whatever targets you've set for yourself can actually hold you back from starting something amazing.